MicrosoftEdge/WebView2Feedback/specs/CookieManagement.md

   /// The domain for which the cookie is valid.
   /// The default is the host that this cookie has been received from.
+  /// Note that, for instance, ".bing.com", "bing.com", and "www.bing.com" are
+  /// considered different domains.
   [propget] HRESULT Domain([out, retval] LPWSTR* domain);

   /// The path for which the cookie is valid.
 The default is "/", which means